Profits Interest Units Explained

 Tax Implications for PIUs

 To gain favorable tax treatment, PIUs are issued such that they have $0 liquidation value as of the issuance date.
-This means that, analogous to an at-the-money option, the value received by the PIU holder is zero if the company were immediately sold as of the grant date.
+This means that, analogous to an at-the-money option, the value received by the PIU holder is zero if the company was sold as of the grant date.
 All value is based on future profit or upside value.

 This allows for the use of a safe harbor under tax law.
 Under typical conditions, a PIU recipient can make an 83(b) election.
 An 83(b) election allows recipients to pay tax on a grant at the time of issuance, rather than at vesting, and set a cost basis accordingly.
 For PIUs, due to the lack of a liquidation value, the value at time of issuance for taxes is considered to be $0.
 Thus, no tax is due at grant, assuming the following conditions are met.